The world has a #newnormal.

-Inform & update
+Inform & update.

 Everything is different now, and people are constantly trying to understand how things are changing.
 So make it easy for them.
 Update your new working hours, ways that your audience can reach you, e-commerce availability of your products/ services, changes in shipping methods, or any other big change that your business has had to do because of the new rules of the world.

-Also inform them about what sanitary measures you're taking, especially in your interaction with them, to ensure social distancing and following lockdown protocols.
+Also inform them about what sanitary measures you’re taking, especially in your interaction with them, to ensure social distancing and following of lockdown protocols.